Built-in accessibility features on mobile devices

 To get feedback on what is happening speech synthesis and vibrations are used.

 Using these methods blind people can operate a smartphone with some skill and where applications are accessible, without any problems.
 A more in-depth description about the functionalities of a screenreader will be given in the next step.

 This function magnifies a part of the screen so that people with low vision like Maria can read the content of the screen.
-This tools offer different modes, either magnifying the whole screen or allowing the user to see a zoomed area in a separate window while keeping the rest of the screen at its original size.
+These tools offer different modes, either magnifying the whole screen or allowing the user to see a zoomed area in a separate window while keeping the rest of the screen at its original size.

-For people with low vision like Maria, this function allows users to select parts of the screen or the whole page and have it read it back out aloud.
+For people with low vision like Maria, this function allows users to select parts of the screen or the whole page and have it read back out aloud.

 The user is able to adjust the voice’s dialect and speaking rate and have words highlighted as they are being read.
-This is also a valuable tool for people that have problems reading the content of the screen as well as those doing something else while they listen!
+This is also a valuable tool for people who have problems reading the content of the screen as well as those doing something else while they listen!

 This function recognises the voice of the user allowing words and numbers to be converted into text that are entered in text fields and text areas.

 The user is also able to ask questions that the operating system tries to answer, send messages, place phone calls, and schedule meetings with just the use of their voice.